 Harvesting jalapeños is easy.
 Simply pull the pepper in an upwards motion.
 The pepper should snap off right at the base of its stem.

 One thing to consider is whether you want green or red jalapeños.
 If you want some red jalapeños, leave them on the plant until they begin to change color.
-They will turn from green to black and finally to a deep red.
+They will turn from green to almost black and finally red.

 Tip: Want extra spicy peppers?
 Try water-stressing the plants.
 Allowing the plants to become overly-dry between waterings while the peppers are ripening causes the pods to produce more capsaicin.